fb-pixel-img

 Subscribe to the one5c newsletter here

-Good: Local, seasonal flowers
+Good: Local, seasonal and sustainable cut flowers

 If you’re committed to a traditional bouquet, opt for seasonal, locally grown flowers.
 Daffodils, for one, are in season in most of the U.S. right now.
 Because these blooms are grown in time with the natural rhythm of the local weather, they don’t require as much energy to cultivate as ones that need artificial light, heating, or cooling—like your classic roses.
 They also eliminate the need for long-distance transportation.
-Finding domestic beauties is often as easy as a quick trip to the farmers market.
+Finding domestic beauties and local flowers is often as easy as a quick trip to the farmers market.
 For an extra eco-friendly touch, ask your florist for less packaging and bring your own vase.

-Better: Upcycled paper flowers
+Better: Sustainable bouquets with upcycled paper flowers

-Best: Planting native wildflowers
+Best: Planting native sustainably grown flowers and wildflowers

 If you’ve got a patch of land to spare, give your sweetheart a garden instead of a bouquet!
 Native wildflowers, which can be purchased at local garden centers, online, or through nationwide seed exchanges, are tailored to your environment, and therefore require minimal water and upkeep once they take root.
 Planting them not only beautifies your surroundings but also helps sock away carbon in their roots and provides habitat and food for local pollinators like bees and butterflies.
 For extra green love: Opt for wildflower seed coins that minimize paper seed packaging.